 Wilber, Donald N. The Architecture of Islamic Iran.
 The Il Khanid Period.
 133-134.
 New York: Greenwood Press, 1955.

-August 21, 2018 (AKDC staff): Updated data (changed preferred name to "Masjid-i Jami' (Natanz)", added more precise dates to various components of building); edited description (added more information and updated bibliography).
+- August 21, 2018 (AKDC staff): Updated data (changed preferred name to "Masjid-i Jami' (Natanz)", added more precise dates to various components of building); edited description; updated bibliography.